hbctraining/scRNA-seq/lessons/02_SC_generation_of_count_matrix.md

 <img src="../img/sc_gen_matrix_workflow.png" width="300">
 </p>

-After sequencing, the sequencing facility will either output the raw sequencing data as **BCL or FASTQ format**.
+After sequencing, the sequencing facility will either output the raw sequencing data as **BCL or FASTQ format or will generate the count matrix**.
 If the reads are in BCL format, then we will need to convert to FASTQ format.
 There is a useful command-line tool called `bcl2fastq` that can easily perform this conversion.

 > **NOTE:** We do not demultiplex at this step in the workflow.
 You may have sequenced 6 samples, but the reads for all samples may be present all in the same BCL or FASTQ file.